VirtusLab/scala-cli/website/docs/commands/compile.md

 ## Compile-Only Dependencies

-Compile-only dependencies, allowing users to include certain libraries exclusively at compile-time.
-These dependencies are added to the class path during compilation, but won't be included during runtime.
+Compile-only dependencies, allow to include certain libraries exclusively at the time of the compilation.
+These dependencies are added to the class path during compilation, but won't be included when the application is run.

 To declare a compile-only dependency, you should use the `compileOnly.lib` directive or `--compile-lib` command line option.
 For instance, to include the `jsoniter-scala-macros` library at compile-time, you would use: